This module has no screenshots and no videos

 Segment an image into regions with somewhat uniform appearance, using the SuperPixel algorithms of OpenCV.

 The result is an image with a reduced number of grey levels, where each grey level represents the label or ID of a given region (so, all pixels with a given grey value belong to a given region in the image).

 How to use this module

 When you run this algorithm and obtain a low number of clusters, those may not be well visible to the human eye.
-For example, if you end up with 10 clusters, they will be take grayscale value 0 to 9, which all look completely black (on a standard monitor where 0 is black and 255 is white).
+For example, if you end up with 10 clusters, they will take grayscale values 0 to 9, which all look completely black on a standard monitor where 0 is black and 255 is white.
 To get started with this module, you may hence want to change the parameters a bit.
 For example:

 setpar algo SEEDS setpar output Labels setpar numpix 255